WILD PEACE SANCTUARY

 ABOUT US

-Many rewilding and nature conservation programs throughout Europe now include semi or fully rewilded equines due to their ability to increase biodiversity and regenerate land.
-Conversely, in the U.S., wild horses and burros are caught up in a complex web of politics, motivated by profit, and despite their federally protected status, are being systemically and brutally removed from public lands.
-With the issues surrounding them shrouded in misinformation, we hope to shine a light on their uniquely beneficial presence on the land, and help to protect them on the lands where they originated, and still belong.
+Many land restoration, rewilding, and conservation programs throughout Europe include equines due to their unique ability to regenerate the land and increase biodiversity.
+Conversely, in the U.S., wild horses and burros are caught up in a complex web of politics motivated by profit and, despite their federally protected status, are being systemically and brutally removed from public lands.
+With the issues surrounding wild horses and burros shrouded in misinformation, we hope to shine a light on their beneficial presence, and help to protect them on the lands where they first evolved, and still belong.

 MEET THE TEAM